 Dress for the job you want.
 It’s important to display the same amount of confidence you would in an interview or during a presentation in your profile picture.
-Your confidence will come across strongest when you dress to impress.
+Your confidence will come across as strongest when you dress to impress.

 Don’t use a selfie